-A. Findings.
+(A) Findings.
 The Board of Supervisors finds and determines that:

+(1) Several reports have been prepared which indicate the potential for seawater intrusion into the Soquel Aptos Mid-County Groundwater Basin; and

+(a) The soquer Aprositing Country Croundwater Basin, and

-- 1. Several reports have been prepared which indicate the potential for seawater intrusion into the Soquel-Aptos groundwater basin; and - 2.
-There is need for careful monitoring and management of the groundwater basin; and - 3.
-Careful management is greatly facilitated by restricting the number of new wells and requiring that new development be supplied by Soquel Creek Water District, a public agency empowered to carry out monitoring and management efforts; and - 4.
-Construction of new wells within the water district service area increases the potential public health hazard of cross-connection between public and private water systems; - 5.
-Current County General Plan policies require that new development within the urban services line be served by a public water system. - B. Well Construction Within the Soquel Creek Water District Service Area.
-The construction of new wells shall be prohibited on parcels that are both within the area designated as the "Soquel-Aptos groundwater basin" (as adopted by separate Board Resolution 233-81) and within two hundred feet of a water distribution line of the Soquel Creek Water District. - C. New Well Construction--Exceptions.
-The following new well construction shall not be subject to the prohibition of this section: - 1.
-Replacement of existing wells; - 2.
-Construction of a well for agricultural use, monitoring and observation purposes, geothermal heat exchange or cathodic protection; and - 3.
-Well construction on parcels which cannot be served by the Soquel Creek Water District, as determined by the Environmental Health Director based on a written statement from the District clearly demonstrating their inability to provide service. - 4.
-Construction of a well by any public water purveyor.
+(2) There is need for careful monitoring and management of the groundwater basin; and (3) Careful management is greatly facilitated by restricting the number of new wells and requiring that new development be supplied by Soquel Creek Water District, a public agency empowered to carry out monitoring and management efforts; and

+(4) Construction of new wells within the water district service area increases the potential public health hazard of cross-connection between public and private water systems;

+Formatted: Indent: Left: 0.5"

+Formatted: Indent: Left: 0"

+(5) Current County General Plan policies require that new development within the urban services line be served by a public water system.

+(B) Well Construction within the Soquel Creek Water District Service Area.
+The construction of new wells shall be prohibited on parcels that are both within the Santa Cruz Mid-County Groundwater Basin area designated as the "Soquel Aptos Groundwater Basin" (as adopted by separate Board Resolution 233-81) and within 200 feet of a water distribution line of the Soquel Creek Water District.

+(C) New Well Construction-Exceptions.
+The following new well construction shall not be subject to the prohibition of this section:

+(1) Replacement of existing wells;

+(2) Construction of a well for agricultural use, monitoring and observation purposes, geothermal heat exchange or cathodic protection; and

+(3) Well construction on parcels which cannot be served by the Soquel Creek Water District, as determined by the Environmental Health Director based on a written statement from the District clearly demonstrating their inability to provide service.

+(4) Construction of a well by any public water purveyor or state small water system.